ahaas207/DemoStructuredCOS160/README.md

 1. **Create a Repository**: Click on the "Use this template" button at the top of the repository page to create a new repository based on this template.
 Provide a name for your repository and click on "Create repository from template".

 2. **Open Codespaces**: Once your repository is created, navigate to the repository's main page.
-Click on the "Code" button and select "Open with Codespaces" to launch the Codespaces web-based development environment.
+Click on the "Code" button and select "Create Codespace on Main" to launch the Codespaces web-based development environment.

 3. **Access the Codespace**: Codespaces will set up the development environment based on the configurations specified in the repository.
 Once the setup is complete, you will be automatically connected to the Codespace.